GLOBAL MARKETS-European stocks fall after gas pipeline shutdown

 By Elizabeth Howcroft

-LONDON, Sept 5 (Reuters) - European stock indexes fell on Monday, the euro dropped below 99 cents for the first time in twenty years and European gas prices surged after Russia said gas supply down its main pipeline to Europe would stay shut.
+LONDON, Sept 5 (Reuters) - European stock indexes fell on Monday, the euro dropped below 99 cents for the first time in twenty years and European gas prices surged after Russia said its main gas supply pipeline to Europe would stay shut.

 Germany announced on Sunday around $65 billion of support to help protect Germans from rising costs.

-Finland and Sweden announced plans to offer liquidity guarantees to power companies.
-Finland's economic affairs minister warned of the possibility of "kind of a Lehman Brothers of energy industry", referring to the 2008 collapse of what was then the fourth-largest U.S. investment bank.
+Finland and Sweden also announced plans to offer liquidity guarantees to power companies.
+Finland's economic affairs minister warned of the possibility of "kind of a Lehman Brothers" in the energy industry, referring to the 2008 collapse of what was then the fourth-largest U.S. investment bank.

+Nomura economist George Buckley said it is uncertain how much the support packages from European governments will mitigate the energy crisis.

+"The impact of what's happening from energy is absolutely enormous, so I think the bigger risk is that it's just simply not possible - like COVID - you can do a lot to help but you can't offset it."

 A public holiday in U.S. markets means lower liquidity, which could lead to outsized market moves.